BAR HARBOR INSTRUMENTAL PROGRAM 2026

 CHICO PINHEIRO

 Brazilian born guitarist/ composer / arranger and two-time Grammy nominee, Chico is considered a leading figure both in and outside the Brazilian music scene.
 Alongside main projects as a leader, he's collaborated with artists such as Placido Domingo, Brad Mehldau, Dave Grusin, Kenny Werner, Bob Mintzer, Herbie Hancock, The Paris Jazz Big Band,, Julian Lage & Steve Cardenas, Esperanza Spalding, Joyce, Ivan Lins, Rosa Passos, Dori Caymmi, Danilo Caymmi, João Donato, Johnny Alf, and so many more!
+Chico, who's been included in Downbeat's "Rising Star -Guitar list multiple times, has given master classes and workshops at universities worldwide.

 Lodging & Meals

-KATHEIRINE DAVID VILLAGE - OUR DORMS
+KATHEIRINE DAVIS VILLAGE - OUR DORMS

 ON-CAMPUS